dalienst/plann/README.md

-# Plannit
+# PlannIt

-Streamline your daily tasks and projects with Plannit, your all-in-one corporate task management solution.
+Streamline your daily tasks and projects with PlannIt, your all-in-one corporate task management solution.

 ## Features